Island peak Climbing With Everest Base Camp Trek - 20 Days

 Day 05: Namche Bazaar (3,440 m/11,283 ft): Acclimatization Day

-For trekkers who want to hike for a little longer, a hike to Khumjung village (5-6 hours) may also be an option.
-While in the village we can visit the Edmund Hillary School and Khumjung Monastery (a monastery famous for housing the head of the Yeti!).
-Overnight in Namche Bazaar.
+For those who prefer a longer hike, an excursion to Khumjung village (around 5–6 hours) is another great option.
+There, we can visit the Edmund Hillary School and the famous Khumjung Monastery, known for displaying what is believed to be the head of the Yeti.
+Overnight stay in Namche Bazaar.

 -Included meals: BLD